NCI-NAACCR-Zone-Design/Louisiana/README.md

 Install dependencies: `yarn -i`

-Start the Webpack development web server: `npm run start` This will run a web server at http://localhost:8181/ where you can see your website under developments.
+Start the Webpack development web server: `npm run start` This will run a web server at http://localhost:8181/ where you can see your website under development.

 Edit the files under `src/` as needed.
 See the rest of this document for details on the types of changes you will want to make.